drand/drand/SECURITY.md

 please do not directly provide details, but instead provide a method for contacting you off-github, and the drand contributors will reach out to get details from you and work towards a resolution.

-We will commit to updating security issues filed on github in this way on at least a weekly basis to indicate their current status towards resolution.
+We commit to updating security issues filed on github in this way on a weekly basis to indicate their current status towards resolution.